 - Work Permit Book Fee: 750 Baht up to 3 months / 1,500 Baht 3-6 months / 3,000 Baht 6 months – 1 year

-The following documents are required from the employer:
+The following documents are required from the employer (double check this at the relevant labor department):

 - Copy of Company Affidavits